Dvirus97/easy-crud-backend/README.md

 ```

 all entities must have an `id` and a `type` property.
-in the FileRepository i tack care of the `version` property. each time an entity is changed, the `version` is incremented
+in the FileRepository i take care of the `version` property. each time an entity is changed, the `version` is incremented

 ---